-Jambo House and Kidani Village
+Two sections: Jambo House and Kidani Village

-Disney’s Animal Kingdom Lodge is divided into two sections: Jambo House and Kidani Village.
+Disney's Animal Kingdom Lodge is divided into two sections: Jambo House and Kidani Village.
 Jambo House is the main hotel building and Kidani Village houses the Disney Vacation Club villas, which nonmembers can also book.
-DVC villas have more space and enhanced amenities, such as split bathrooms, kitchen and laundry facilities and more.
+DVC villas have more space and enhanced amenities, such as split bathrooms, kitchen and laundry facilities, and more.
 Villas provide a more homelike environment than a hotel room.

 Walking between Jambo House and Kidani Village takes 10 to 20 minutes, depending on where your room is located.
 I've stayed at this resort four times and transportation between Jambo House and Kidani Village fluctuates.
 I've seen a dedicated shuttle between the two properties and I've also seen instructions at the bus bays directing guests to board a park bus that will get them from point A to point B. The staff at either resort will be able to direct you on how to get between Jambo House and Kidani Village if you don't want to walk.

 The lobby of Jambo House is truly majestic.
-The African theme is carried all throughout the property but the Jambo House Lobby is larger than life.
+The African theme is carried throughout the property but the Jambo House Lobby is larger than life.
 The Kidani Village Lobby decor mirrors Jambo House but the space itself is smaller and not as impressive.

 The whole resort is built around savannas that house animals like giraffes, zebras, and several species of deer and birds.
 The property is also home to several Okapi but they are more challenging to see because they're shy and they're housed in more remote areas of the savanna.
 You can inquire at the resort about special tours, both free and paid.
 The Senses of Africa Breakfast was outstanding and gave us plenty of time to see these rare animals up close.